Board Member Biographies

 The Rt.
 Rev. Héctor Monterroso (Province VII)

 The Rt.
-Rev. Héctor Monterroso was born in Guatemala and was the Diocesan Bishop of Costa Rica for 14 years.
-In 2017 he became Bishop Assistant within the Episcopal Diocese of Texas.
-His current ministry includes the strengthening and growth of Hispanic congregations and new missional communities.
-Bishop Monterroso oversees the southern region of the diocese, which includes 52 churches and several development programs.
-He coordinates interfaith and ecumenical efforts, supports the process and development of a multicultural presence in the congregations, and promotes the call to ordained ministry, identifying vocational leaders within the local Hispanic ministry.
+Rev. Héctor Monterroso is the Bishop Assistant of the Diocese of Texas.
+Originally from Guatemala, he was ordained as a deacon in 1986 and as a priest in 1987.
+He was consecrated as the Bishop of Costa Rica on June 7, 2003, where he served as a Bishop Diocesan for 14 years.
+In July 2017, he moved to Houston to be part of the Episcopal Diocese of Texas.
+His current ministry includes the strengthening and growth of Hispanic congregations, new missional communities and churches in the Diocese of Texas.
+He oversees the Southern Region of the Diocese, which includes 52 churches and several development programs.
+He coordinates interfaith and ecumenical efforts, supports the process and development of a multicultural presence in the congregations of the Diocese, and promotes the call to Ordained Ministry, identifying vocational leaders within the local Hispanic ministry.
+He and his wife, Sandra Cardona, have two grown children: María Beatriz, a geriatrician, and Héctor Ramón, a civil engineer.
+During his free time, he practices soccer, basketball and ping pong.

 The Rev. Steven D. Paulikas (Province II)